WallyZhao/Object-Oriented-Programming-Notes/lesson4.md

 ### Encapsulation: Information hiding, restricting the access to the classes/objects' attributes

+#### Setter and Getter methods
+* *Setter* --> A method that allows you to "set" or mutate an attribute in the class
+* *Getter* --> A method that allows you to access an attribute in a given class

-### Inheritance: WHen an object or a class is based on another class that is already created
+### Inheritance: When an object or a class is based on another class that is already created
   * Single - A child class inheriting from a parent class
   * Multiple - A child class inheriting from multiple parent classes
   * Multilevel - Also known as multi-generational (subclass inheriting from another subclass)

-### Polymorphism: A method that can be used across different classes that is depend on the parameters
+### Polymorphism: A method that can be used across different classes that is dependent on the parameters

 *Poly* --> Many